jlengstorf/lengstorf.com/content/contact.md

 I'd love to help you out!

-There are a few ways to get in touch with me:
+There are three ways to get in touch with me:

 ## 1\.
-Call Me
+Schedule a Call with Me

 <style>
   #clarity-widget { display: none; float: right; margin: 0 0 0 20px; } @media (min-width: 768px) { #clarity-widget { display: block; }